jessicamcinchak/concensus/readme.md

-# ConCENSUS
+# conCensus

 ## Data Driven Detroit’s Community Driven Data Portal

-The ConCENSUS project is being undertaken by Data Driven Detroit (D3) to provide the Detroit community with information about key indicators in the city.
+The conCensus project is being undertaken by Data Driven Detroit (D3) to provide the Detroit community with information about key indicators in the city.
 The project will include a web app to guide users to data visualizations that answer questions, both D3-created and community-created.
-The ConCENSUS app will also be a source of community-created data, by enabling users to input data in the web app.
+The conCensus app will also be a source of community-created data, by enabling users to input data in the web app.

 [Read more](http://www.knightfoundation.org/grants/201347656/)

 ## Run Yourself

-### Download ConCENSUS
+### Download conCensus

 This is a [Sinatra](http://www.sinatrarb.com/) app; make sure you have Ruby and rvm on your computer.
 Either download this project (and unzip) or `git clone` into the folder of your choice.

 ### Get things working

-Using your terminal, in the ConCENSUS folder, do the following:
+Using your terminal, in the conCensus folder, do the following:

     bundle install                              #install required gems
     bundle exec compass install bootstrap       #install bootstrap as a Compass extension

-### Starting ConCENSUS locally
+### Starting conCensus locally

 Start the app by running: